karen-ly/MissionEcopossible/README.md

 <img src='http://g.recordit.co/LFFty51jTW.gif' title='Dialogue Sample' width='' alt='Dialogue Sample' />

 ### Submarine Game
+In levels 2, 3, and 4, the player plays a submarine mini game to help the main characters clean up their homes.
+By pressing and holding down the screen, the submarine extends its claw to collect a new item.
+Each time a trash item is collected, its name and category is displayed for the player to remember.

 <img src='DemoImages/subGame.gif' title='Submarine Game' width='' alt='Submarine Game' />

 ### Sorting Game
-After the player collects the garbage at Levels 2, 3 and 4, the player sorts all of them at Level 5.
-By dragging the garbage item into the corresponding trash bin, the player can enhance their sorting knowledge they learned in the submarine game in Levels 2, 3 and 4.
+After the player collects the garbage at levels 2, 3 and 4, the player sorts all of them at level 5.
+By dragging the garbage item into the corresponding trash bin, the player can enhance their sorting knowledge they learned in the submarine game in levels 2, 3 and 4.
 A reminder will pop up if the garbage item is not placed in the correct trash bin.

 <img src='DemoImages/sortingGame.gif' title='Sorting Game' width='' alt='Sorting Game' />